AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 ## Share QR code with learners to enroll, complete or both {#shareqrcodewithlearnerstoenrollcompleteorboth}

-Administrators in Adobe Captivate prime can share the QR codes with learners to quickly enroll into the course.
+Administrators in Adobe Learning Manager can share the QR codes with learners to quickly enroll into the course.
 The three different QR codes are used to mark the 'enrollment', 'completion' or 'enrollment & completion' of a course.

-Learners can simply use the Adobe Captivate Prime device app to scan the respective QR code.
+Learners can simply use the Adobe Learning Manager device app to scan the respective QR code.

 **To download the QR code, do the following**: